 RECYCLED More blacks are homeschooling.
 And more Hindus, Muslims, Christians, atheists, Wiccans, whites, Asians, Pomeranians (ok, I'm kidding about Pomeranians).
 There's more of every racial and ethnic group.
 There's one factoid in this article that I'm not sure I believe:

-Blacks now make up nearly 5 percent of the estimated 1.7 million children who were home-schooled last year, according to estimates by the National Home Educators Research Institute in Oregon, a non-profit organization devoted to research on home-based education.
+Blacks now make up nearly 5 percent of the estimated 1.7 million children who were home-schooled last year, according to estimates by the National Home Educators Research Institute in Oregon, a non-profit organization devoted to research on home-based education.10X in four years would be quite an increase.
+What seems more likely to me, is that one or both of the estimates were off.
+Regardless, any growth in homeschooling is welcome and anything that gets kids out of bad schools is a good thing.

 That's about 85,000 black children — almost 10 times as many the federal government estimated in 1999, when blacks made up only 1 percent, or 8,500, of the estimated 850,000 home-schooled children.